NPM-Workbench/frankfurter-api-client/README.md

 ![banner-5](https://github.com/user-attachments/assets/269b7f19-b216-4177-8dbf-d78c706f2900)
 # Frankfurter API Dev Client
-A lightweight, type-safe JavaScript/TypeScript client for the Frankfurter Currency Exchange Rates API, designed for developers who want clean abstractions, strong date validation, and a minimal API surface.
+A lightweight, type-safe JavaScript/TypeScript client for the <b>Frankfurter Currency Exchange Rates API</b>, designed for developers who want clean abstractions, strong date validation, and a minimal API surface.
 This package wraps the Frankfurter API with strict input validation, predictable error handling, and zero runtime configuration.
 <br/>
 <br/>If you do like this project, show your ```❤️Love``` &amp; ```🤝Support``` with a github star, it would mean a lot to me.
 <br/><br/>